nonsleepr/teradataR/README.md

 teradataR
 =========

-R package to perform in-database analytics using Teradata database
+R package to perform in-database analytics using Teradata database.

+Compatible with both R version 2 and 3.